Q: How do I print to RPM Remote Print Manager® (RPM) from an IBM/VSE mainframe running a VTAM-based application?

-- A 1- to 16-character alphanumeric name used to identify this definition.
+- A 1- to 16-character alphanumeric name is used to identify this definition.
 The first character must be alphabetic.

 - The public name (enclosed in single quotes) of a library and sublibrary to be used by the GPS Daemon.
 This library will be used as a staging dataset for LPR data and to contain the optional logging file.
-It must be available to the TCP/IP filesystem e.g. through using a DEFINE FILE statement.
+It must be available to the TCP/IP filesystem e.g., through using a DEFINE FILE statement.

 - The IP address (numeric or symbolic) of the remote host where the Line Printer Daemon resides.
 The port number is determined by the protocol.

 - The name of a print queue.
 This name will be sent to the Line Printer Daemon on the remote host to identify the target printer.
 You must know this name and specify it here.
 Otherwise, the LPD will reject our attempts to send data.
-Note that the printer name can be supplied and/or overwritten in a SCRIPT. pname is case sensitive.
+Note that the printer name can be supplied and/or overwritten in a SCRIPT. pname is case-sensitive.